-As the depressing theme song from M*A*S*H rang out at 5.00pm signaling the bitter end to my cartoons and the start of the news, It seemed as though every night of the week had a familiar old face as part of the regularly scheduled programming in the hours of prime time.
+As the depressing theme song from M*A*S*H rang out at 5.00 pm signaling the bitter end to my cartoons and the start of the news, it seemed as though every night of the week had a familiar old face as part of the regularly scheduled programming in the hours of prime-time.

-As a child, your social circle is relatively small, and in those days, due to the non-existence of the internet, the main influence outside of your family and friends was television.
+As a child, your social circle is relatively small, and in those days -due to the non-existence of the internet – the main influence outside of your family and friends was television.

-And there was no doubt in my mind in those days that society viewed the older age groups including the elderly as the wisest, most charismatic, cherished, and revered people that there was.
+At that time in my life, there was no doubt in my mind that the older age groups contained the wisest, most charismatic, and revered people that there was.

 Mainstream in 2019

 Not only has the subject matter of the content changed dramatically, but the way in which we access our entertainment has done a complete 180-degree turn.

 While modern technology does bring with it a number of positive benefits, one of the problems with giving someone the ability to access their own entertainment is that people rarely venture outside of their comfort zone.

-Having the ability to avoid everything except your current interests lessens a person’s likelihood of interacting with something new and different, and this ultimately inhibits their ability to learn and grow.
+Having the ability to avoid everything except your own interests lessens the likelihood of an individual interacting with something new and different.

 Out of Sight Out of Mind

-The unlimited smorgasbord of information and entertainment that we currently have at our disposal is removing the elderly from the hearts and minds of the vast majority of Australians outside of the older age demographics.
+The unlimited smorgasbord of information and entertainment that we currently have at our disposal is removing the elderly from the hearts and minds of the vast majority of people outside of the older age demographics.

-Even though ageing is something that none of us are immune to, the lack of value being placed on issues affecting the elderly shows that the majority of people view ageing as an afterthought.
+Even though ageing is something that none of us are immune to, the lack of value being placed on issues affecting the elderly shows that the majority of people view aging as an afterthought.

-The structure of these modern-day entertainment platforms have the masses thinking and feeling that issues that are not relevant to them, simply aren’t relevant.
-And this mindset has even trickled down into the mainstream news.
+The structure of these modern-day entertainment platforms have the masses thinking and feeling that issues that are not relevant to them, simply aren’t relevant, and this mindset has even trickled down into the mainstream news.

 Not only are these moments few and far between, the horrible subject matter means that on the rare occasion elderly faces do grace the silver screen they are associated with something negative.
-And this has the ability to shape impressionable minds.

-While there may be the odd person who manages to secure a role presenting a program, there are very little older and elderly people portraying characters with substance, that will resonate with an audience.
+While there may be the odd person who manages to secure a role presenting a program, there are very little older and elderly people portraying characters with substance that will resonate with an audience.

-Opinions begin to take shape at an early age, and the lack of an older presence within media and entertainment gives young people who are just beginning to form their opinion, the idea that elderly are not valuable enough to be represented on a grand scale.
+Opinions begin to take shape at an early age, and the lack of an older presence within media and entertainment gives young people who are just beginning to form their opinion, the idea that the elderly are not valuable enough to be represented on a grand scale.

-This type of negative reinforcement through absence has the ability to affect the way that children view and treat the elderly and it is also an indication of the importance that they will place on elderly issues as they begin to age.
+This type of negative reinforcement through absence has the ability to affect the way that children view and treat the elderly, and it is also an indication of the importance that they will place on elderly issues as they begin to age.